Skip to main content

 What is travel accident insurance?

-When an accident happens during a trip, travel accident insurance may protect you against a range of losses.
-It generally includes accidental death and dismemberment coverage but may also cover emergency medical services.
+When an accident happens during a trip, travel accident insurance can protect you against a range of losses.
+It generally includes accidental death and dismemberment coverage.

 What’s covered by credit card travel accident insurance

 The payout may vary by covered loss.
-For example, if you have up to $1,000,000 as the maximum benefit amount, a loss of life could result in the full payout to a designated beneficiary.
-However, you may get 25% of the full payout for loss of hearing.
+For example, if you have $1,000,000 as the maximum benefit amount, a loss of life could result in the full payout to a designated beneficiary or the covered traveler’s estate.
+However, you may get a lesser payout for loss of hearing.

 You may find some variation in the coverages for travel accident insurance.
 You can see exact details for coverage, limitations and payouts by reviewing the insurance policy or your credit card’s Guide to Benefits.